-- Be willing and able to give informed consent for participation in the study and able to comply with the study protocol. - Be aged between 18 and 45 years of age inclusive, at the time of signing the informed consent. - Be healthy, based on a detailed medical history and a complete physical examination including vital signs and laboratory measurements. - Have a body weight greater >= 50 kg, and body mass index (BMI) within the range 18 to 30 kilogram/meter squared (inclusive). - If female, be of non-child bearing potential or if female and of child bearing potential not be pregnant (negative pregnancy test on the day of both screening and vaccination) and willing to use effective methods of contraception to prevent pregnancy from the time of first dose to 60 days afterwards.
-This should include two methods of contraception simultaneously (e.g. condoms and the oral contraceptive pill). - If male and with a female partner of child-bearing potential, agree to use effective methods of contraception from the time of the first dose of challenge agent to 60 days afterwards. - Have received at least two doses of a registered Covid-19 vaccine at least two months previously at study commencement - Have sufficient English language ability to enable appropriate informed consent procedures to be conducted in English
+- Be willing and able to give informed consent for participation in the study and able to comply with the study protocol. - Be aged between 18 and 45 years of age inclusive, at the time of signing the informed consent. - Be healthy, based on a detailed medical history and a complete physical examination including vital signs and laboratory measurements. - Have a body mass index (BMI) within the range 18 to 35 kilogram/meter squared (inclusive). - If female, be of non-child bearing potential or if female and of child bearing potential not be pregnant (negative pregnancy test on the day of both screening and vaccination) and willing to use effective methods of contraception to prevent pregnancy from the time of first dose to 60 days afterwards.
+This should include two methods of contraception simultaneously (e.g. condoms and the oral contraceptive pill). - If male and with a female partner of child-bearing potential, agree to use effective methods of contraception from the time of the first dose of challenge agent to 60 days afterwards. - Have sufficient English language ability to enable appropriate informed consent procedures to be conducted in English